+855 (0) 86 665 567

 Level of experience: Beginner

 Need to know: Angkor pass not yet required for Phnom Bok visit.
-If PAX want to visit Angkor temples, one day pass is required.
+If PAX wants to visit Angkor temples, a day pass is required.

 Wat Athvea and Phnom Kroum Hill

-The small temple of Wat Athvea is beautifully located on the way to Phnom Kroum, in a small village with a modern style pagoda next to it.
+The small temple of Wat Athvea is beautifully located on the way to Phnom Kroum, in a small village with a modern-style pagoda next to it.
 The site currently can be visited with the Angkor Pass.
-The cycling route leaves Siem Reap and passes Psar Kroum before arriving at Wat Athvea, a stop there of 30min and continue to Phnom Kroum.
-The route passes the Siem Reap river through small villages over a decent dirtroad.
-About 5km before Phnom Kroum a unpaved road will be followed that passes the flood plains of the Tonle Sap Lake.
+The cycling route leaves Siem Reap and passes Psar Kroum before arriving at Wat Athvea, a stop there of 30 minutes and continuing to Phnom Kroum.
+The route passes the Siem Reap River through small villages over a decent dirt road.
+About 5km before Phnom Kroum unpaved road will be followed that passes the flood plains of the Tonle Sap Lake.
 Upon arriving at Phnom Kroum, stall the bike and climb up the stairs to the top of the hill to admire the temple atop and a beautiful sunset over the Tonle Sap Lake.
 Return to Siem Reap after sunset by private transportation or by bike.

 Total trip time: 3 hours